samn33/qlazy/README.md

 - Qulacs 0.3.0 (to use qulacs backend)
 - qiskit 0.37.0 (to use IBMQ backend)
 - amazon-braket-sdk 1.25.2 (to use amazon braket backend)
+- tensornetwork 0.4.6 (to use matrix product state simulation)
 - cuda 11 (to use GPU version)

 ## Licence